Validation¶

 </div>

-will automatically validate that the title has a value and is less than 100 characters.
-The publish_date
+Because of the form_class = BookForm defined on the UnicornView above, Unicorn will automatically validate that the title has a value and is less than 100 characters.
+The publish_date will also be converted into a datetime from the string representation in the text input.

-Showing validation errors¶
+Showing validation errors#

-As the form is filled out the appropriate inputs will be validated.
 There are a few ways to show the validation messages.

-Highlighting the invalid form¶
+Highlighting the invalid form#

 <!-- highlight-input-errors.html -->